Topological invariants of groups and Koszul modules: Topological invariants of groups

 where $h_r$ is the number of $r$-dimensional components of the resonance variety $\mathcal{R}(G(\cA))$ and the Chen ranks of the free group are given by (see \cite{Chen})

 \end{rmk}

 4pt

 The Alexander invariants of $G$ exhibit the same type of behaviour as their cousins, the topological jump loci $\mathcal{V}(X):=\mathcal{V}(\pi_1(X))$ from Remark~\ref{rem:jump-loci}.
 They are complicated objects encoding useful information, with complexity bounded by invariants depending on the cohomology ring.
-Work from \cite{DHP, Massey, PS-imrn, PS-johnson, Sulli} implies the existence of a natural surjection
+The following proposition, included to make the paper more self-contained, summarizes work from \cite{DHP, Massey, PS-imrn, PS-johnson}.